The Lost Weekend: Production and notable features

 The film also made famous the "character walking toward the camera in a daze as time passes" camera effect.

-Once The Lost Weekend was completed, it was shown to a preview audience, who laughed at what they considered Milland's overwrought performance, and the studio actually considered shelving the film.
-Part of the problem was that the print shown at the preview didn't have Miklós Rózsa's original musical soundtrack, but instead had a temporary track containing upbeat jazz music.
+Once The Lost Weekend was completed, it was shown to a preview audience, who laughed at what they considered Milland's overwrought performance, and the studio considered shelving the film.
+Part of the problem was that the print shown at the preview did not have Miklós Rózsa's original musical soundtrack, but instead had a temporary track containing upbeat jazz music.
 However, once the Rózsa score was in place, along with a re-shoot of the last scene, audiences and critics reacted favorably.
 The film's musical score was among the first to feature the theremin, which was used to create the pathos of alcoholism.

 Rights to the film are currently held by Universal Studios, which owns the pre-1950 Paramount sound feature film library via EMKA, Ltd.

-The film differs significantly from the book by leaving out the novel's noted homosexual overtones, namely the strong implication that Don Birnam (as was the book's author, Charles Jackson) is a closeted homosexual.
+The film differs significantly from the book by leaving out the novel's noted homosexual overtones, namely the strong implication that Don Birnam is (as was the book's author, Charles Jackson) a closeted homosexual.

 The liquor industry launched a campaign to undermine the film even before its release.
 Allied Liquor Industries, a national trade organization, wrote an open letter to Paramount warning that anti-drinking groups would use the film to reinstate prohibition.
-Liquor interests allegedly enlisted gangster Frank Costello to offer Paramount $5 million to buy the film's negative in order to burn it.
-Wilder quipped that if they’d offered him $5 million, “I would have [burned the negative].”
+Liquor interests allegedly enlisted gangster Frank Costello to offer Paramount $5 million to buy the film's negative to burn it.
+Wilder quipped that if they’d offered him $5 million, "I would have [burned the negative]."

 Reception

+James Agee, critic and author, wrote in The Nation 1945: " ... it is unusually hard, tense, cruel, intelligent, and straightforward.
+But I see nothing in it that is new, sharply individual, or strongly creative.
+It is, rather, a skillful restatement, satisfying and easy to overrate in a time of general dereliction and fatuousness, of some sound basic commonplaces."
+Leslie Halliwell gave it four of four stars, stating: "Startlingly original on its release, this stark little drama keeps its power, especially in the scenes on New York streets and in a dipso ward.
+It could scarcely have been more effectively filmed."
+Pauline Kael wrote, " ... an unusually daring popular melodrama ...
+The picture lacks fluidity, and the slowly paced scenes seem overcalculated, with each colorful character and tense vignette standing out too sharply; everything is nailed down to a meaning for us.
+The whole thing is shot in imaginative resonance; what it has is the Brackett-Wilder specialty—a distinctive cruel (and sometimes cruelly funny) edge."
+Leonard Maltin gave the film four of four stars: "Unrelenting drama of alcoholism—and a landmark of adult film-making."

+On Rotten Tomatoes, the film holds a 97% rating based on 74 reviews.
+The site's consensus: "Director Billy Wilder's unflinchingly honest look at the effects of alcoholism may have had some of its impact blunted by time, but it remains a powerful and remarkably prescient film."